March 9 celebrates the birthday of the late Peter Gurney,

 July 2006 Peter Gurney was no more, but months later his last book “Last of Their Kind” was released as a final legacy of the man who fought for guinea pig welfare with all his heart.

-He was just a vehicle driver, not a doctor.
+Peter Gurney was just a friendly vehicle driver, not even a doctor.

-Still most of these findings of tests that cost many guinea pig lives and supposedly teaches us a lot about health care does not find it’s way to actually improving live of guinea pigs who need medical help.
+For some reason, “guinea pig” is synonymous with “test subject”.
+Still most of these findings of tests that cost many guinea pig lives and supposedly teaches us a lot about health care does not find its way to actually improving the lives of guinea pigs who need medical help.

 We needed a bus driver to improve this knowledge independently from the established system.